fredatgithub/LanguageDetector/README.md

 # LanguageDetector
-How to detect a language
+How to detect a language by an AI